Mongolian Beef is a take-out favorite and even better made at home in about 20 minutes!

 Instructions

-- Slice the flank steak into ¼" slices and toss with cornstarch.
-Gently shake off any excess.
+- Slice the flank steak into thin ¼" pieces.
+Toss with cornstarch, shaking off any excess and set aside.

-- Place 1 tablespoon at a time of oil in a pan or wok and heat over medium high heat.
+- Heat 1 tablespoon of oil in a separate pan or wok over medium-high heat.
 Cook the beef in small batches for about 2 minutes.
-(It doesn't need to cook all of the way through, it will cook completely when combined with the sauce).
+It does not need to be cooked through.

 Video